Search Dental Tribune

 It also aids in detecting impacted teeth, cystic lesions, and oral cancers, and predicting surgical outcomes.

-AI models detect dental plaque, categorize fissure sealants, and assist in the identification of deciduous and permanent teeth, supernumerary teeth, and assessing ectopic eruption.
+AI models detect dental plaque, categorise fissure sealants, and assist in the identification of deciduous and permanent teeth, supernumerary teeth, and assessing ectopic eruption.
 Machine learning algorithms predict early childhood caries.

-Orthodontics utilizes AI for landmark detection, cephalometric analyses, diagnosis, treatment planning, growth assessment, and airway assessment.
-AI-driven software aids in developing personalized treatment plans, assessing individual risk factors, and facilitating remote consultations via tele-dentistry platforms.
+Orthodontics utilises AI for landmark detection, cephalometric analyses, diagnosis, treatment planning, growth assessment, and airway assessment.
+AI-driven software aids in developing personalised treatment plans, assessing individual risk factors, and facilitating remote consultations via tele-dentistry platforms.

 Are there any novel AI tools or technologies that have proved to be promising in enhancing diagnostics and treatment planning?